hr98w/awesome-sora-prompts/README.md

 * connecting videos
 * image generation (text to image)

 📖 In this repository, you will find a variety of prompts that can be used with Sora.
-We have assigned different tags based on the style of the videos, allowing you to quickly find examples of prompts and the generated videos according to the tags, and modify them as needed.
+You can find examples of prompts and the generated videos, and modify them as needed.

 While Sora is not yet officially released, we are gathering prompts comprehensively to help you quickly get started generating the videos you want with Sora.
 We hope you find these prompts useful and have fun using Sora!